ironcore-dev/machine-controller-manager-provider-ironcore/README.md

-# machine-controller-manager-provider-onmetal
+# machine-controller-manager-provider-ironcore

 [![reuse compliant](https://reuse.software/badge/reuse-compliant.svg)](https://reuse.software/)

-Out of tree (controller based) implementation for `onmetal` as a new provider.
+Out of tree (controller based) implementation for `ironcore` as a new provider.

 ## About
-- The `onmetal` Out Of Tree provider implements the interface defined at [MCM OOT driver](https://github.com/gardener/machine-controller-manager/blob/master/pkg/util/provider/driver/driver.go).
+- The `ironcore` Out Of Tree provider implements the interface defined at [MCM OOT driver](https://github.com/gardener/machine-controller-manager/blob/master/pkg/util/provider/driver/driver.go).

 ## Fundamental Design Principles:

 Following are the basic principles kept in mind while developing the external plugin.
 * Communication between this Machine Controller (MC) and Machine Controller Manager (MCM) is achieved using the Kubernetes native declarative approach.
-* Machine Controller (MC) behaves as the controller used to interact with the cloud provider `onmetal` and manage the resources corresponding to the machine objects.
+* Machine Controller (MC) behaves as the controller used to interact with the cloud provider `ironcore` and manage the resources corresponding to the machine objects.
 * Machine Controller Manager (MCM) deals with higher level objects such as machine-set and machine-deployment objects.

 ## Support for a new provider